distillpub/post--deconv-checkerboard/index.md

 Where deconvolution has a unique entries for each output window, resize-convolution is implicitly weight-tying in a way that discourages high frequency artifacts.

 Our experience has been that nearest-neighbor resize followed by a convolution works very well, in a wide variety of contexts.
+For example, in GANs, simply switching out the standard deconvolutional layers for nearest-neighbor resize followed by convolution causes artifacts of different frequencies to disappear.

+{{> assets/deconv_fixes.html}}

 Switching out deconvolution layers for these layers causes artifacts to disappear in GANs, VAEs, and even artistic style transfer...

 **TODO** Write more about our results, possibly as a different section.

-{{> assets/deconv_fixes.html}}

 <!--
 Things Luke Vilnis suggested we look into: